 L-Glutamine is the naturally occurring form of the amino acid glutamine, and the names L-Glutamine and glutamine are often used interchangeably.
-L-Glutamine is stored in skeletal muscles so helps to maintain healthy muscle function and to preserve muscle levels after exercise.
+L-Glutamine is stored in skeletal muscles so it can support muscle health after exercise and supports healthy nervous system function.

 When people think of muscles, they tend to think of body builders with bulging muscles, but there is so much more to muscles than this.
 There are approximately 650 muscles in the body.
 Muscles are like ‘machines of the body’ that allow the body to produce movement, stabilise joints, maintain posture and to generate heat.
 The body comprises three types of muscle:

-- Smooth – typically found in muscle walls of organs ie: stomach, digestive and respiratory tracts, bladder, and produce movement involuntarily
+Smooth – typically found in muscle walls of organs, such as the stomach, digestive and respiratory tracts and bladder, and produce movement involuntarily.

 Energy for muscles

 Adenosine triphosphate (ATP) is often described as the body’s ‘energy currency’ that transports chemical energy within cells for metabolism.
 ATP is used to power muscle contractions and as the muscles contract or shorten, the ATP molecules are broken down or hydrolysed to release energy.
 ATP is the only energy source that can directly power muscle activity within the first 10 seconds of exercise, after that time, ATP must be replenished quickly, so muscles begin to breakdown carbohydrates and fats to produce ATP for sustained energy.

 Carbohydrate metabolism is far more efficient at producing energy quickly when compared to fat metabolism.